eschnett/SimulationIO/README.md

   - Needs to handle (projections onto) points, lines, planes

 ## Coordinates
-- Introduce unique types for the above concepts.
 - Want domain extents in terms of coordinate systems
   - Add min/max attribute to coordinate systems?
 Or coordinate fields?